nichwall/issue_testing/.github/pull_request_template.md

 ## In-depth Description
 <!--
 Describe your solution in more depth.
 How does it work?
-Why is it needed?
 Why is this the best solution?
 Does it solve a problem that affects multiple users or is this an edge case for your setup?
 -->